 Pioneering Global Collaboration

 Dianne Trauring and Nancy Carpenter lost their mother in 2010 after a long battle with Alzheimer’s disease.
-Stories like theirs drive Indiana University School of Medicine researchers to further advance global collaboration of dementia research in order to prevent and effectively treat Alzheimer’s disease.
+Stories like theirs drive Indiana University School of Medicine physicians and scientists to focus on ways to develop new ways to diagnose, treat and ultimately prevent Alzheimer’s disease.

 National Leader in Alzheimer’s Research